-Interested and qualified students from other - especially close-by - universities, are also welcome to do their projects at the AIP if this is in accordance with their own university's regulations.
-General information about studying in Germany can be found at the webpages at the German Academic Exchange Service (DAAD).
+Interested and qualified students from other - especially close-by - universities are also welcome to do their projects at the AIP if this is in accordance with their own university's regulations.
+General information about studying in Germany can be found online at the German Academic Exchange Service (DAAD).

-It is of course possible to work on a PhD thesis at the AIP.
-Formally, the dissertation is always associated to a university - mostly the University of Potsdam - and it is the university which decides on the regulations for beginning and successfully completing your PhD.
+It is also possible to work on a PhD project at the AIP.
+Formally, the dissertation is always associated to a university - most to the University of Potsdam - and it is the university which decides on the regulations for beginning and successfully completing your PhD.
 The project work itself and the publication of your results is done at the AIP, where the students are fully integrated in a research group, allowing intense interaction and exchange with other PhD students and scientists.
-Topics for PhD theses at AIP are normally associated to available PhD jobs.
-As the number of available jobs varies, interested students should look at the job openings and get in touch with potential supervisers well in advance.
+Topics for PhD theses at AIP are normally associated to available PhD positions.
+As the number of available jobs varies, interested students should check the and get in touch with potential supervisers well in advance.

 Since January 2012, we have established a Structured Doctoral Training Program in Astrophysics – a combined and steady framework for the supervision and training of doctorate students in astronomy and astrophysics at Universität Potsdam (UP), at the Leibniz-Institute for Astrophysics Potsdam (AIP), and at DESY/Zeuthen with the intention to optimally prepare our students for a professional career in research and technology.